 Strangely, the Jane culvert was not only built at a higher elevation than the park, but it also was undersized and increasingly restricts flow.
 Water levels in major events can reach to over 107m on the upstream side.
 Simply put, the water is 18 feet deeper because of the culvert!

-Because the trunk sewer is surcharged here, it does not allow homes as far north as Finch Avenue to drain, so the issues here are not confined to ‘300 buildings’ as described in some city documents.
-The surcharged Black Creek sanitary sewer affects tens of thousands of residences, including apartment buildings, as well as many businesses.
+Because the trunk sewer is surcharged here, it does not allow homes as far north as Finch Avenue to drain, so the issues here are not confined to ‘300 buildings on the floodplain’ as described in some city documents.
+The surcharged Black Creek sanitary sewer affects tens of thousands of residences, including high rise apartment buildings, as well as many businesses.

-MDCA has learned of high rise residents forced from their homes by mold when their buildings suffered basement flooding that destroyed the ventilation system and led to mold.
-Damage is not limited to basements in the floodplain.
+MDCA has learned of high rise residents in other cities forced from their apartments by mold when their buildings suffered basement flooding that paralyzed the ventilation system and led to mold.
+Damage is not limited to house basements in the floodplain.

 Toronto is now studying basement flooding for the entire city!

 There have been three environmental assessments starting in 2009.
-The original TRCA study is now being repeated since it has been shown to have become obsolete.
-That original study recommended replacing the Jane culvert, but no action was taken.
+The original TRCA study is now being repeated since it has become outdated.
+That original study recommended replacing the Jane culvert a decade ago, but no action was taken.

-Financed by the federal government, an engineering study based on the 2009-2014 TRCA study proposed solutions that are under EA review now, and if all those solutions are implemented, will be a major factor in solving flooding in Mount Dennis.
+Financed by the federal government, an engineering study based on the 2009-2014 TRCA study proposed the solutions that are under EA review now, and if all those solutions are implemented, will be a major factor in eliminating riverine flooding in Mount Dennis and reducing basement flooding in the Black Creek Sewershed.
 However, the City of Toronto studies indicate that the sanitary trunk sewer will continue to surcharge as no increases in sanitary trunk sewer capacity is in the budget, so basement flooding for Toronto is a long way from being addressed.